Live Lite and Intro Missing Audio Effects

 • A final Compressor will be used as a De-esser for frequencies arount 6 kHz.

 Tip: If you just need the missing Ableton Gate effect, the Vocal Strip can be the solution.
-Simply set all knobs to zero, Comp Ratio to 1:1, and and play with the Gate Thresh knob!
+Simply set all knobs to zero, Comp Ratio to 1:1, and play with the Gate Thresh knob!

 • Voice Enhancer has a good De-Esser based on a multiband compressor.
 It's usually best to use this kind of de-esser instead of the one available in the Vocal Strip effect.